 - Get a good sleep the night before.
 Being well-rested keeps your blood pressure low, and it will also help you fight your anxiety and fear during the blood draw if you’ve got a needle phobia.

-Regardless of whether you’re looking for a policy with an exam or without one, the best way to start towards a policy is to apply online through Quotacy.
-You can get the ball rolling with a free online quote, or take a look at our Needs Analysis tool to see how much coverage you need.
+Regardless of whether you’re looking for a policy with an exam or you’d rather opt for a no exam life insurance policy, the best way to start is to apply online through Quotacy.
+You can get the ball rolling with a free online quote, or take a look at our life insurance needs calculator to see how much coverage you need.
 Once you apply, our dedicated agents will work with you to help you get the best price possible.